 What is Seven Magic Mountains?

 Seven Magic Mountains is a sculpture installation by Swiss artist Ugo Rondinone.
 Each totem is 30-35 feet high and each boulder is locally sourced and painted.
 It’s been up for a little over a year now and is only scheduled to stay up for 2 years total.
-Those wishing to see the exhibit have until May 11, 2018, so act fast!
+Those wishing to see the exhibit have until the end 2018, so act fast!

 You can stop by the site on your way into or out of Vegas.
-It’s located off Las Vegas Boulevard in Henderson, Nevada, about 15 minutes south of the city.
+It’s located off Las Vegas Boulevard in Henderson, Nevada, about 20 minutes south of the city.
 If you need an address to plug into your GPS, use the following: S Las Vegas Blvd Sloan, NV 89054.
+I’m including directions below from the popular “Welcome to Las Vegas” sign to orient you further.

 Is there any cost to enter?